Flokey82/go_gens/README.md

 This package is a modified fork of https://github.com/brad811/go-dungeon/, which is an implementation of http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/.

+This does now support multi-level dungeon generation with stairs.

 ### genfloortxt: Simple 2D text floorplan renderer

 This package provides a little demo on how to 'render' walls as unicode characters, imitating the cp437 symbol set.

+### genfurnishing: Simple generator for furnishing of rooms

+This package will provide logic for generating clutter and furnishing for rooms of different types.

 ### genheightmap: Heightmap generator helper functions